trillianx/machine_learning_notes/Hands_on_ML/Hands_on_ML_notes.md

 Once all the algorithms are trained, the prediction is made using a majority rule (classification) or by taking the mean of the predictions (regression).

->   The use of ensemble learning reduces both the bias and variance
+>   The use of ensemble learning reduces variance as we take the average, we effectively take the average of the variance.
+The total variance is the ensemble is the sum of the variance of each algorithm divided by the total number of algorithms.
+This has no effect on the bias.
+Therefore, we are able to reduce variance by keeping the bias the same.

 Bagging and pasting can be trained in parallel using CPUs or GPUs.
 This is why bagging and pasting is scales easily.